EXPLAINER: Israeli settlements may face new scrutiny

 The ruling did not open an actual war crimes probe.
 That will be Bensouda’s decision.
 In a brief statement, she said she would closely study the ruling before deciding how to proceed.
 That process could take months to play out.

 In the meantime, Israel has launched personal attacks against Bensouda and accused the court of holding it to unfair standards.
-It also says the Palestinians don’t have a state says accuses the court of wading into political issues.
+It also says the Palestinians don’t have a state and accuses the court of wading into political issues.

 HOW DID WE GET HERE?